ddc-java/codebreaker-solitaire-service/README.md

 # Codebreaker Solitaire Service

-This project implements a REST service that provides a solitaire version of _Codebreaker_, a simple code-breaking game, similar to _Mastermind_ and the pencil-and-paper game _Bulls and Cows_.
+This project implements a REST service that provides a solitaire version of _Codebreaker_, a simple game-breaking game, similar to _Mastermind_ and the pencil-and-paper game _Bulls and Cows_.
 This project is used in the [Deep Dive Coding](https://deepdivecoding.com/) Java training programs.

 For more information, see the live service documentation at <https://ddc-java.services/codebreaker>.